metislabs/slate/source/includes/_forecast_processes.md

 __id__ | string | The `id` of the individual process.
 __name__ | string | The process name for the individual process.
 __subsystem_breakdown__ | boolean | This value indicates if the individual process is included in the [Subsystem breakdown](#subsystem-breakdown).

-* If [ForecastNotFound](#client-based-errors) will be returned in the response, please contact customer support.